ObjectiveTester/Jester/README.md

 Testing Jester
 ============
-Functionality is limited to POST and GET for now:
+Functionality is limited to POST, GET and ASSERT for now:

 POST
 ----